 Research has shown that dogs can help children with autism develop socially.
-It put them in situations that involve communication skills which will boost their self-confidence.
-For example, If you are walking down the street alone no one may stop to talk to you but if you are walking with a dog it's much more likely for someone to approach you.
+It can put them in situations that involve communication skills which will boost their self-confidence.
+For example, If you are walking down the street alone no one may stop to talk to you, but if you are walking with a dog it's much more likely for someone to approach you.

 The child can also learn responsibilities through dogs due to the fact that they enjoy feeding, grooming, and walking their pet.
 If they can learn to share objects with the dog they will start to do the same thing with his/her peers.

-A study from the University of Missouri shows that not only dogs can improve for social skills for those with ASD.
+A study from the University of Missouri shows that not only dogs can improve social skills for those with ASD.
 Cats, rabbits, and other animals with less energy can be better for those with higher sensitivities.
-"Though parents may assume having dogs are best to help their children, my data show greater social skills for children with autism who live in homes with any type of pet,” says Gretchen Carisle, a research fellow at the MU Research Center for Human-Animal Interaction.
+"Though parents may assume having dogs are best to help their children, my data shows greater social skills for children with autism who live in homes with any type of pet,” says Gretchen Carisle, a research fellow at the MU Research Center for Human-Animal Interaction.

 Of course, not all people with an autistic spectrum disorder enjoy being around animals because we all have different preferences.
-Some have sensory issues where they cannot stand being around them and others simply don't like them.
+Some have sensory issues where they cannot stand being around them, and others simply don't like them.
 I wasn't very fond of any kind of animal myself as a little girl.
 I was okay with them from a distance but not up close.

 My grandmother used to take my brother and me to the zoo a lot when we lived in Kansas.
 I enjoyed the majority of it because most of the animals were behind bars or strong glass.
 The peacocks, for example, roamed freely making me feel anxious.
 Every time I saw one I would scream and hide behind my grandma thinking they were going to peck at me until I bled to death.

 I don't know why I had that fear.
-When I was about 5 I was chased around a park by a boxer dog.
-Yet I don't think that is how I got to be so afraid.
+When I was about five, I was chased around a park by a boxer dog.
+Yet, I don't think that is how I got to be so afraid.
 I was scared of animals way before that incident.
 Maybe I had a nightmare a long time ago about something like that happening.
 I do recall this one dream I had where I was being chased by a herd of sheep, but I do believe I was already in grade school when I dreamt that.